 Every reader of Pride and Prejudice – not to mention several million people who haven’t read it and aren’t planning to – knows that Mr Darcy was posh.
 Just how posh is less obvious to most people now than it was when P&P was published in January, 1813.

 I noticed this connection only recently on, at a conservative estimate, my twenty-somethingth reading of P&P. Not my period.
 But it surprises me that I have never found it mentioned in my unsystematic but fairly extensive ramblings through commentary and criticism on Austen and P&P, a body of work hardly notable for its disdain of trivia.
 And I do not think this altogether trivial.
-It has no bearing on the action, but it dramatises further not only the social but the moral and political gulf between Darcy’s background and Elizabeth’s, or Jane Austen’s.
-The circles his relations moved in were even less likely to command her approval than those in which Henry Crawford of Mansfield Park, on which she was working at the same time, had grown up.
+It has no bearing on the action, but it adds weight, for example, to Darcy’s comment to Bingley that Jane’s and Elizabeth’s ‘low connections’ ‘must very materially lessen their chance of marrying men of any consideration in the world.’
+(Ch.
+8).
+It dramatises further not only the social but the moral and political gulf between Darcy’s background and Elizabeth’s, or Jane Austen’s.
+The circles his relations moved in were even less likely to command her approval than those in which Henry Crawford of Mansfield Park, on which Austen was working at the same time, had grown up.
 Conversely, the sober and relatively modest manner of Darcy’s own lifestyle, despite the temptations notoriously available to him, is another signal that there was more to commend him to Elizabeth than she perceived at first.